 Aside from competing in athletics, Chris is also a licensed athletic trainer and certified strength and conditioning coach.
 From this, Chris has worked alongside coaches and athletes of various levels.
 He also spends much time helping injured athletes stay motivated and getting them back on the playing field.
 From his educational background, Chris has a well-rounded knowledge of the physical and mental skills needed to be successful in sports.
 Chris is also a member of the Association of Applied Sport Psychology and continues to keep up with the current literature on mental skills training for athletes, performers, and pageant contestants.

 In his free time, Chris enjoys exercising, attending sporting events, traveling, and spending time with family.
-Originally from Long Island, Chris resides in Fort Worth, Texas.
+Chris currently resides in Long Island, New York.